-You can buy your licenses and passes today by visiting https://fishhunt.dfw.wa.gov, calling 360-902-2464, or going to a license dealer near you.
-Go to https://wdfw.wa.gov/licenses/dealers to find your nearest license dealer.
+If you haven’t already, you can buy your fishing licenses today — from an annual combination fishing license to the Fish Washington package to the Get Outdoors package — by visiting https://fishhunt.dfw.wa.gov, calling 360-902-2464, or going to a license dealer near you.

-Tight lines to you, and we hope you have a safe and successful season on the water!
+Tight lines to you, and we hope you have a safe and successful season fishing Washington!

 PO BOX 43154Olympia, WA 98504360.902.2464[email protected]

 WDFW CommissionWA State LegislatureAccess Washington (State)WA Department of HealthWA Department of Licensing

 WA Department of Natural ResourcesWA State ParksExperience WashingtonFire Information Center for the NWUnited States Coast Guard